annie-carter/annie-carter/README.md

-With an extensive background spanning over two decades as a Senior Leader and Senior Program Manager, I have amassed a wealth of experience across diverse sectors, including Intelligence, Healthcare, Business, and Technology.
-Alongside my proficiency in these areas, I have developed a robust skill set in Data Science and Business Analytics.
+With an extensive background spanning over two decades as a USAF Senior Leader and Intelligence Analyst,  also as a  Senior Program Manager, I have amassed a wealth of experience across diverse sectors, including Intelligence, Healthcare, Business, and Technology.
+Alongside my proficiency in these areas, I am continually developing my robust skill set in Data Science and Business Analytics.

 As a Data Scientist, my competencies encompass the following: